cozy/cozy-ui/react/Dialog/Readme.md

 ## CozyDialogs

-Pre-built modal ready to be directly used in applications, based on MUI Dialog.
+Pre-built modals ready to be directly used in applications, based on MUI Dialog.

 * CozyDialog : default Cozy modal
 * CozyConfirmDialog : used for confirmation popup